brushtailmedia/sshkey-chat/README.md

 - **SSH identity** -- no accounts, no passwords, your Ed25519 key is your permanent identity (no key rotation; lost or compromised keys require account retirement + a fresh account)
 - **Rooms** with epoch-based key rotation (forward secrecy, bounded exposure) and admin-initiated retirement
 - **1:1 DMs and group DMs** with per-message keys (Signal-level forward secrecy), separate protocol verbs for each
+- **Group DMs are self-governed by in-group admins** (Phase 14) — creator becomes the first admin; admins can add, remove, promote, demote, and rename.
+Server operators stay out of group membership.
+At-least-one-admin invariant enforced at every mutation path; retirement cascade auto-promotes the oldest remaining member as successor.
 - **`/leave` and `/delete`** for rooms, 1:1 DMs, and group DMs with multi-device sync via server-side sidecar tables
 - **Admin-initiated room retirement** (`sshkey-ctl retire-room`) — read-only, display-name suffixed to free the original, broadcast to connected members
 - **File sharing** via encrypted upload/download channels (server can't see filenames, types, or content)